-Kyle Campbell is in his third year of managing the Ole Miss Athletics Media Relations Department, and in May 2011, he assumed the title of Assistant Athletics Director for Media and Public Relations.
+Kyle Campbell is in his fourth year of managing the Ole Miss Athletics Media Relations Department, and in May 2011, he assumed the title of Assistant Athletics Director for Media and Public Relations.

 Among his duties are assisting in the overall communications and public relations for Rebel Athletics, supervising the media relations staff, serving as the communications officer for the football program and overseeing content for the school's internet operation.

 In the spring of 2012, Campbell helped create and execute the inaugural Rebel Road Trip, a six-day, 16-stop speaking tour of the region.
 The event introduced Football Coach Hugh Freeze and Athletics Director Ross Bjork and garnered praise for helping unite the fanbase.
-In its first two years, the Rebel Road Trip has visited almost 9,000 fans.
+In its first three years, the Rebel Road Trip has visited more than 10,000 fans.

 Over the course of his tenure at Ole Miss, Campbell has worked as the primary media contact for football, men's basketball, soccer, softball, men's and women's golf and rifle.
 Since first joining the department as an intern in August 1999, he has served as media director for countless regular-season and conference tournaments and coordinated the production of more than 30 publications.